 WSAC maintains a list of SWS employer contracts in the Portal.
-Please refer to the WSAC portal website (https://fortress.wa.gov/wsac/portal/) to verify if an employer already has a valid contract to avoid duplicate paperwork.
+Please refer to the WSAC portal website at: https://portal.wsac.wa.gov to verify if an employer already has a valid contract to avoid duplicate paperwork.

 The annual renewal process typically begins in May.
 WSAC notifies each eligible employer listed in the Portal of how to renew online.